Trees in Chinese mythology and cultural symbology: Fusang

 The Fusang tree appears as a more mythological tree, although sometimes claimed to be just like some kind of mulberry.

 Three Friends in Winter

 The 'three friends in winter' is a motif frequently seen in Chinese art.
-The motif consists of pines, bamboos, and plum trees or else plum trees and a stone.
+The motif consists of pines, bamboos, and Chinese flowering plum trees or else plum trees and a stone.
 The symbolism is that of longevity, constancy, and flowering during winter, before it is yet spring.
 In Chinese cultural symbology, this motif is considered suitable to send to those who are poor or lonely.
 The three friends of winter motif is known as early as the Song dynasty work the Jishanji (霽山集), or, in English, the "Clear Mountain Collection" by Lin Jingxi (林景熙), who lived 1242–1310.

 Glossary

 Chinese terms related to trees in Chinese mythology and cultural symbology: